 \subsection{Real estate valuation}

-To test our theory on a real data set, we consider a real estate valuation data set of housing prices in Taipei \cite{yeh2018building}.
-In this data set, there are 416 observations of six numerical covariates (transaction date, house age, distance to the nearest metro station, number of nearby convenience stores, latitude and longitude) and the target variable is the house price.
-To make predictions, we train a generalized linear model with a quadratic input function and logit link function.
+To test our theory on a real dataset, we consider a real estate valuation dataset of housing prices in Taipei \cite{yeh2018building}.
+In this dataset, there are 416 observations of six numerical covariates (transaction date, house age, distance to the nearest metro station, number of nearby convenience stores, latitude, and longitude), and the target variable is the house price.
+To make predictions, we train a generalized linear model with a quadratic input function and a logit link function.

 We take three houses selected at random and compare explanations of the house valuation.
-We observe that although the first order attributions are different, because these houses have different characteristics, they are similar in the graphs that they produce.
-Some features appear to act jointly, such as distance to metro, number of stores and latitude, whereas other features contribute in isolated.
-Without considering the specifics of house valuations in Taipei, the results are suggestive that higher order attribution analysis can reveal groups of features that act jointly during prediction.
+We observe that, although the first order attributions are different because these houses have different characteristics, they are similar in the graphs they produce.
+Some features appear to act jointly, such as the distance to the metro, the number of stores, and latitude, whereas other features contribute in isolation.
+Without considering the specifics of house valuations in Taipei, the results suggest that higher order attribution analysis can reveal groups of features that act jointly during prediction.